zinc-collective/convene/convene-web/README.md

 - [Testing Convene Web](#testing-convene-web)

-The Convene Web project provides a human and computer interface for managing of Workspaces, Rooms, and Team Members.
+The Convene Web project provides a human and computer interface for managing of Spaces, Rooms, and Team Members.

 The User Interface is written in [Stimulus](https://stimulusjs.org/).